Get a node online,

 Use the MSI

 Install the Windows MSI from the latest GitHub release.
-It puts lattice on PATH, installs the daemon service, and adds setup shortcuts.
+It puts lattice on PATH, installs the daemon service, adds setup shortcuts, and restarts the service automatically on upgrades.

 Download: github.com/fordz0/lattice/releases/latest Preferred asset: lattice-windows-x86_64.msi